RaccoonCodes/WatchNest-Application/README.md

 ### Distributed SQL Caching
 I have set up caching to be store in SQL database.
 Table is name as `AppCache`.
 This will store results produced by the API calls to improve performance and reduce the number of redundant API calls

+If you need to create the table for caching, run the following command in command line:

+`dotnet sql-cache create "{connectionString}" dbo AppCache`

+The {connectionString} needs to be replace with your actual connection string.
+If you want to use the local db in Visual studio, you can use the local connection that is used in appsettings.json (named localDb).
+Also be sure to replace any double backslash (such as in localhost\\Myproject) with a single backslash (localhost\MyProject); otherwise, the CLI command will fail.

+Make sure to replace {conncetionString} and keep the double quotation ( " " ) in the command line

 ### Cookie Authentication
 I have implemented cookie authentication, which manages user's session.
 Its scheme consist of: